Oshin-hi/know_your_vote/README.md

 ### 2. Know Your Candidates and Their Manifesto

-- **Candidate Directory:** Access an extensive directory of political candidates running in your constituency.
+- **Candidate Directory:** Access a directory of political candidates running in your constituency.
-- **Manifesto Overview:** View detailed information about each candidate's manifesto, helping users make informed decisions.
+- **Candidate Profiles:** View detailed information about each candidate's election symbol, and manifesto, helping users make informed decisions.
-- **Candidate Profiles:** Explore candidate profiles, educational backgrounds, and previous political affiliations.

 ### 3. Follow Updates of Vote Counting